-Following gazettal of LEP Amendment No 16 facilitating water extraction/bottling on land in RU2 Rural Landscape zoning, five (5) development applications have been lodged with Council with three (3) of them related to expansion to or remedy of compliance issues with ongoing operators and two (2) for new operations on new sites.
+Following gazettal of LEP Amendment No. 16, nine (9) development applications have been lodged with Council with six (6) of them related to expansion of (or remedy of compliance issues associated with) existing operators and three (3) for new operations on new sites.